Working papers

 Heat Disproportionately Kills Young People: Evidence From Wet-Bulb Temperature in Mexico

-Andrew J. Wilson ⓡ R. Daniel Bressler, Casey Ivanovich, Cascade Tuholske, Colin Raymond, Radley M. Horton, Adam Sobel, Patrick Kinney, Tereza Cavazos, and Jeffrey Shrader (2024)
+Andrew J. Wilson ⓡ R. Daniel Bressler, Casey Ivanovich, Cascade Tuholske, Colin Raymond, Radley M. Horton, Adam Sobel, Patrick Kinney, Tereza Cavazos, and Jeffrey Shrader

-(Science Advances, In Press)
+(Science Advances, 2024)

 Adjusting to Rain Before It Falls